-Fiscal Year - A 12 month period to which the annual operating budget applies and at the end of which the City determines its financial position and results of its operations.
-The City's fiscal year runs from July 1st to June30th.
+Fiscal Year - The 12 month period to which the annual operating budget applies and at the end of which the City determines its financial position and results of its operations.
+The City of Capitola's fiscal year begins July 1st and ends June 30th.